anhnguyendepocen/causal_inference_reading_group/README.md

 About the "code" bulletpoint, the goal is NOT that people should be coding up fancy estimators on their own.
 Rather, the hope is that the rest of the reading group will have an answer to the question of "How can I implement this in Stata/R/Python/~~Gretl~~ and how painful will it be?".
 In an ideal world, the discussant would have attempted to implement the method and can talk about that process (e.g. unexpected problems that came up).
 At a minimum, they should discuss the steps needed to go from concept to actual usage in a project.

-## Spring Schedule
+## Spring Schedule and Readings

-Dates: Feb 12, Feb 26, Mar 25, April 22
+Dates: Feb 12, Feb 26, Mar 25, April 22, May 20, Jun 17, Jul 15

-[DAG Chapter in *Causal Inference: The Mixtape by Scott Cunningham*](http://scunning.com/cunningham_mixtape.pdf) - Discussant: Wei Yang, Feb 12 2020
+~~[DAG Chapter in *Causal Inference: The Mixtape by Scott Cunningham*](http://scunning.com/cunningham_mixtape.pdf) - Discussant: Wei Yang, Feb 12 2020~~

 [Consistency without Inference: Instrumental Variables in Practical Application](http://personal.lse.ac.uk/YoungA/ConsistencyWithoutInference.pdf) - Discussant: **TBD**